-[Comment to Article5.3.d.: In certain contexts, it may be appropriate or necessary for: This International Standard imposes additional restrictions where Anti-Doping Organizations Process Sensitive Personal Information, reflecting the greater sensitivities surrounding the Processing of such information.
-Anti-Doping Organizations to Process should identify what Sensitive Personal Information for additional purposes, besides those identified as Anti-Doping Activities or expressly required by law, in order to engage effectively in the fight against doping.
-Such Processing must be exclusively linked to the fight against doping and may only occur where the Anti-Doping Organization has documented the need to perform such Processing.
-The general limitations set out in 5.1 and 5.2 continue to they Process, and then must consider and apply relevant legal requirements to anythe Processing of such Sensitive Personal Information for such purposes.]
+[Comment to Article 5.3: This International Standard imposes additional restrictions where Anti-Doping Organizations Process Sensitive Personal Information, reflecting the greater sensitivities surrounding the Processing of such information.
+Anti-Doping Organizations should identify what Sensitive Personal Information they Process, and then must consider and apply relevant legal requirements to the Processing of such Sensitive Personal Information.]

-5.4 Personal Information Processed by Anti-Doping Organizations shall bemust implement measures to ensure Personal Information Processed fairly and shall beis accurate, complete and kept up to date.
-Anti-Doping Organizations shall correct or amend as soon as possible any Personal Information that they know to be incorrect or inaccurate, taking into account the responsibilities of Participantsindividuals to provide accurate and up-to-date information regarding themselves to Anti-Doping Organizations, including in the context of the provision of whereabouts information.
+5.4 Anti-Doping Organizations must implement measures to ensure Personal Information Processed is accurate, complete and kept up to date.
+Anti-Doping Organizations shall correct or amend as soon as possible any Personal Information that they know to be incorrect or inaccurate, taking into account the responsibilities of individuals to provide accurate and up-to-date information regarding themselves to Anti-Doping Organizations, including in the context of the provision of whereabouts information.

-[Comment to Article 5.4: Where Participants individuals are responsible for providing Personal Information about themselves directly to Anti-Doping Organizations and for keeping it accurate, complete and up-to-date, they should be informed of this obligation and, whenever practicable, offered reasonable means to fulfill it.
+[Comment to Article 5.4: Where individuals are responsible for providing Personal Information about themselves directly to Anti-Doping Organizations and for keeping it accurate, complete and up-to-date, they should be informed of this obligation and, whenever practicable, offered reasonable means to fulfill it.
 For instance, this could involve furnishing individuals with access to their Personal Information via the Internet through online tools and resources.]